Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/01-lakehouse.md

     ![Screenshot of uploaded sales.csv file in a lakehouse.](./Images/md2-6.png)

-## Explore shortcuts
+### Task 3: Explore shortcuts

-In many scenarios, the data you need to work with in your lakehouse may be stored in some other location.
-While there are many ways to ingest data into the OneLake storage for your lakehouse, another option is to instead create a *shortcut*.
-Shortcuts enable you to include externally sourced data in your analytics solution without the overhead and risk of data inconsistency associated with copying it.
+In this task, you'll explore how to use shortcuts in Microsoft Fabric lakehouses.
+Shortcuts allow you to reference external data sources directly in your lakehouse without physically copying the data.
+This approach reduces storage duplication and maintains a single source of truth, which is especially useful when working with large or frequently updated datasets.

 1. In the **...
 (1)** menu for the **Files** folder, select **New shortcut (2)**.